-Norway killed whales for commercial purposes before the 1982 decision on a moratorium on commercial whaling - exporting most of the whale products from approximately 2,000 minke whales taken each year to Japan.
-Norway took an objection to the moratorium decision, which under IWC rules meant that it was not bound by it.
+Norway killed whales for commercial purposes before the 1982 International Whaling Commission (IWC) decision to impose a moratorium on commercial whaling.
+It exported most of the whale products from the approximately 2,000 minke whales it took each year to Japan.
+Norway formally objected to the moratorium decision, which under IWC rules meant that it was not technically bound by it.

 When the moratorium came into effect in 1986, Norway initially undertook a small-scale scientific hunt of minke whales.
 In 1993, however, it announced that it would resume commercial whaling under its objection.
 It has continued to whale for commercial purposes since that time, killing many hundreds of minke whales every year, almost exclusively for the domestic market.

 Since 1993, Norway has killed more than 11,000 minke whales for commercial purposes.
 Norway’s quotas have not been approved by the IWC, and are also set using a method that it is not the most precautionary.
 In recent years the number of whales taken has been vastly lower than these self-appointed quotas; for example, in 2013, 594 minke whales were killed, less than half the 1,286 quota.